The bride wore fatigues. The wedding party carried rifles and RPGs.

 Just over a week ago, the couple were “normal people” with no plans to carry weapons, he noted.
 Now, “they want to defend our city together.”

 The wedding took place as Russian troops continue to press toward the capital.
 On Sunday, several civilians were killed in a mortar attack while trying to flee from the neighboring suburb of Irpin.
 With stores and businesses shuttered across the capital, civilians have joined the fight en masse.
-Many of them, like Filimonova and Filimonov, have joined the Territorial Defense Forces — citizen volunteers in the Ukrainian military.
+Many of them, like Filimonova and Filimonov, have joined the Territorial Defense Forces of citizen volunteers in the Ukrainian military.

 Before the war, Filimonova worked as the head of a scout organization.
-Filimonov led an IT company.
+Filimonov led an information technology company.
 They joined the force, Filimonova said, “because here we have everything we love, and we have to defend it.
 We have no intention of giving it away to the enemy.”

 The wedding began, as they often do, with the bride walking down the aisle.
-In this case, the aisle was a small patch of grass off a busy road in Kyiv, next to a checkpoint and a parking garage where men and women in uniform rushed to arrange caviar and salmon hors d’oeuvre.
+In this case, the aisle was a small patch of grass off a busy road in Kyiv, next to a checkpoint and a parking garage where men and women in uniform rushed to arrange caviar and salmon hors d’oeuvres.

 Filimonova was glowing in a simple veil clipped to her short hair, which she had curled for the occasion.
 Ukrainian musician Taras Kompanichenko, who plays the lira, a traditional folk instrument, provided live music.
 He was also wearing fatigues.